ACCEPTING CASES NATIONWIDE

 The 1,4-dioxane lawsuit includes consumer class action lawsuits, individual claims, and actions filed by governments and municipalities on behalf of residents.
 One such class action for 1,4-dioxane was filed on behalf of Nantucket, Massachusetts.

-The civilian class action and individual claims focus on holding the companies accountable for harming people’s physical health by polluting the water with 1,4-dioxane.
+The civilian class action and individual claims focus on holding the companies accountable for allegedly harming people’s physical health by polluting the water with 1,4-dioxane.
 In these legal actions, civilians are requesting reimbursement of medical expenses, lost wages, and other personal losses.

 The lawsuits filed by cities, towns, water districts, and states seek to hold 1,4-dioxane polluters accountable for violating pollution laws and recouping the taxpayer costs of filtering and cleaning up water.